 If you want child support, you must fill out an Income and Expense Declaration or Simplified Financial Statement.
 File it with your DVPA papers and have it served with a blank form to the other party.

 If there is a history of domestic violence, you can ask to be placed in a Mediation session separate from the abuser.
 You will have to sign a Written Declaration stating that there has been violence.
 You must also say on your Family Court Services' application form that you want to meet with the mediator at separate times.

 What if I Don't Have a Green Card?

 You can still get a restraining order.
 The people at the courthouse do not work for the INS (Immigration and Naturalization Service).
 If you are worried about deportation, talk to an immigration lawyer.
-The local bar association lawyer referral service may be helpful.
+The Immigration Resource Directory (California Courts website) or the local bar association lawyer referral service may be helpful.

 What is the difference between a Domestic Violence (DVPA) and a Criminal Protective Order?

 Domestic Violence Orders and Civil Restraining Orders are not the same.
 Click to read the information flyer CR 6000 to learn how they are different.
 Note - the flyer refers to Domestic Violence Restraining Orders as Civil Restraining Orders.